justoeu/ops3dProfiles/README.md

 #### Bem Vindos / Welcome ####

-Este são os profiles que utilizo nas minhas impressões 3D nas impressoras da Prusa - Mk3S
+Este são os profiles que utilizo nas minhas impressões 3D nas impressoras da Prusa - Mk3S, MK3S+ e Bear Prusa

 This is my profiles which I have been using in my prints.
-This profiles can use for Prusa MK3S
+This profiles can use for Prusa MK3S, MK3S+ and Bear Prusa

 #### Prusa Slicer Folder ####